 My mom told me that no one taught me to love books.
 I just naturally did.
 Well, I still do.
-I guess growing up in the 80’s without internet we now enjoy in the 20th century and having no interest in watching the TV (I still don’t), my choice for entertainment was pretty limited.
+I guess growing up in the 80’s with no internet and having no interest in watching the TV, my choice for entertainment was pretty limited.

 I grew up reading National Geographic magazines because dad was a collector.
-Aside from the NatGeo magazines, we had bible stories, bible, Readers’ Digest, and other books mostly read by the adults in the family.
-The NatGeo magazines were my favorites.
-Before I even knew that the Philippine islands consisted of more than seven thousand islands, I knew about the devastating eruption of Pompeii, or how tofu was produced in Japan, or how Indonesians would greet each other “Selamat pagi” (good morning) – the first foreign greeting I learned.
-The magazine had so much influence on me, my mom once brought me to a “white”, presumably American, dentist and was just amazed to see people I only saw in the magazine up close and personal, I stared at him the whole time!
+Aside from the NatGeo magazines, we had bible stories, bible, Readers’ Digest, other books mostly read by the adults in the family.
+The NatGeo magazines were my favorite.
+Before I even knew that the Philippine islands consisted of more than seven thousand islands, I knew about the devastating eruption of Pompeii, or how tofu was produced in Japan, or how Indonesians would greet each other “selamat pagi” (good morning) – the first foreign greeting I learned.
+The magazine had so much influence on me, my mom once brought me to a “white”, presumably American, dentist and was amazed that such people did exist, I stared at him the whole time!
 It was through the magazine that I first learned about other countries, civilizations, wars, famine in Africa and all other things that otherwise I would know nothing about pre-kinder.

-Why “The Very Hungry Caterpillar” is Such an Awesome Book
+Why “The Very Hungry Caterpillar” is Such a Great Book

 I’ve listed down my top reasons why I personally recommend this book for young children:

-2. Each page consists of one story line written in simple language.
-The rest of the page is occupied by colorful drawing thus, making it easy for young children to read and visualize what’s going on in the caterpillar’s short life as it is primarily a picture book.
+2. The book is first, and foremost, a picture book.
+Each page consists of one story line per page written in simple language.
+The rest of the page is occupied by colorful drawings thus, making it easy for young children to read and visualize what’s going on in the caterpillar’s short life.

 3. The book consists of layers of teachable concepts – days of the week, metamorphosis of the caterpillar to a beautiful butterfly, different kinds of fruits and vegetables as well as, the concept of night time when the moon is up, and daytime when the sun is up.

-4. You can use the book to teach the kids that eating helped turn the caterpillar to even more beautiful butterfly – something to motivate picky eaters to eat fruits and vegetables, and all variety of food.
+4. You can use the book to teach the kids that eating made the caterpillar even more beautiful – something to motivate picky eaters to eat fruits and vegetables, and all variety of food.
 It also teaches about how eating too much can make one sick.
 Really, this book is also about moderation.